core-wg/href/draft-ietf-core-href.md

   See {{<sp-initial-empty}} in {{the-small-print}} for more details.

 CRI to IRI
-: A CRI can be converted to an IRI by first converting it to a URI as specified in {{cri-to-uri}}, and then converting the URI to an IRI as described in {{Section 3.2 of RFC3987}}.
+: {:#critoiri} A CRI can be converted to an IRI by first converting it to a URI as specified in {{cri-to-uri}}, and then converting the URI to an IRI as described in {{Section 3.2 of RFC3987}}.